Geri and Freki

-In Norse mythology, Geri and Freki are two wolves which are said to accompany the god Odin.
+In Norse mythology, Geri and Freki (roughly "Greed" and "Glutton") are two wolves which are said to accompany the god Odin.
 They are attested in the Poetic Edda, a collection of epic poetry compiled in the 13th century from earlier traditional sources, in the Prose Edda, written in the 13th century by Snorri Sturluson, and in the poetry of skalds.
 The pair has been compared to similar figures found in Greek, Roman and Vedic mythology, and may also be connected to beliefs surrounding the Germanic "wolf-warrior bands", the Úlfhéðnar.